 Another pet peeve.
 All else being equal, clients select agencies for “chemistry”.
 Why then would any agency site fail to highlight (in photos and bios) their significant others?
 As I read again for the thousandth time “our (un-named, un-numbered, un-credentialed) staff has X years of experience”, I find myself about to choke!
 In this economy or ANY economy – Help us help you to a new client …

-Update: There’s a new website design that’s been embraced by many agencies.
+Update: There’s a somewhat new WordPress website design that’s been embraced by many agencies.
 It’s the wide-screen, in-your-face and sometimes video background where the entire site is accessed by scrolling up or down.
 Initially attractive, the “fun is gone” when it’s almost impossible to find anything!
 So far. the majority of folks (as in clients) accessing our site are on desktops, so the use of Smartphone navigation icons may pose a problem for some time.
 I also have found the agency “content” quite limited using this design.
 Am I wrong?

 Here’s to useful, navigable agency websites …